enesilhan/NSAutoAXKit/README.md

 ---

-## 📖 What It Solves
+## Overview

 Manually maintaining accessibility identifiers is tedious, error-prone, and scales poorly:

-- ❌ Identifiers get outdated when properties are renamed
+- Identifiers get outdated when properties are renamed
-- ❌ New outlets are forgotten, breaking UI tests
+- New outlets are forgotten, breaking UI tests
-- ❌ Inconsistent naming conventions across teams
+- Inconsistent naming conventions across teams
-- ❌ Manual JSON exports for QA are time-consuming
+- Manual JSON exports for QA are time-consuming

 **NSAutoAXKit automates all of this.**

-- ✅ Deterministic identifiers: `TypeName.propertyName`
+- Deterministic identifiers: `TypeName.propertyName`
-- ✅ Regenerated automatically on every build
+- Regenerated automatically on every build
-- ✅ Works seamlessly with UIKit `@IBOutlet` properties
+- Works seamlessly with UIKit `@IBOutlet` properties
-- ✅ Optional JSON export for XCUITest integration
+- Optional JSON export for XCUITest integration
-- ✅ Zero runtime overhead, safe by design
+- Zero runtime overhead, safe by design

 ---

-## 🎯 Features
+## Features

 ### For Developers
 - **Zero Configuration**: Add the plugin, call one method, done